 Partners in conservation

 NCC's long-time partner the Weston Family Foundation has been instrumental in the success of the Waterton Front Project.
 When the foundation members were made aware of the situation in the Waterton area, the organization quickly agreed to help purchase Horseshoe Lake and the hundred or so acres surrounding it.
 They then took the initiative in exploring with us what more could be done to protect the natural values of the area and the ranching lifestyle.

 This was the beginning of what would turn out to be one of the largest private conservation initiatives in the history of Canada: the Waterton Park Front Project.

 "The W. Garfield Weston Foundation was really the driving force behind the Waterton Park Front project," said John Lounds, NCC's president and CEO.
 "We had been working with them on different projects across the country and knew how committed they were to conservation.
 But it was the foundation that really recognized what was needed and could be achieved at Waterton.
 This was an opportunity that had to be acted on right away.
 The landscape was changing and, once changed, what makes Waterton so special would be lost forever."

-Clouds over Waterton, Alberta (Photo by Karol Dabbs)
+Clouds over Waterton, AB (Photo by Karol Dabbs)

 On June 23, 2004, a community celebration was held on the Jenkins Ranch in the heart of Waterton Park Front to mark this incredible achievement and recognize the contributions made, including a very significant donation from John and Barbara Poole of Alberta.
 It is an achievement that will protect both a way of life for families who have ranched here for three and four generations and the wildlife that has been here for centuries.